hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

    #.
 The nonce field in WaitCertificate is set to a random value so that a
       validator does not have control over the resulting :math:`WaitCertId_{n}`.
-      A validator winning an election could otherwise try different blockDigest input values to createWaitCertificate and broadcast the WaitCertificate whose :math:`WaitCertId_{n}` results in the lowest duration of its next WaitTimer.
+      A validator winning an election could otherwise try different blockDigest input values to create WaitCertificate and broadcast the WaitCertificate whose :math:`WaitCertId_{n}` results in the lowest duration of its next WaitTimer.